Hey Kids (Start Here)

 Hermann sighs.

-This brings him to question three: how he should best prevent the unwanted appearance of Geiszlerian or Kaijuesque impulses in his own brain.
-Immediately post-drifting, he had feared subtle foreign influence—he had feared something that he might not recognize, something that would not feel foreign, something that would appear to come from inside himself but would actually come from an alien source.
+This brings him to question three: how he should best prevent the unwanted appearance of Geiszlerian or kaijuesque impulses in his own brain.
+Immediately post-drifting, he had feared subtle foreign influence, something he might not recognize, something that would not feel foreign, something that would appear to come from inside himself but would actually come from an alien source.

-While such a concern still cannot be ruled out, the actual problem is quite a bit more obvious in character than Hermann had been preparing himself for.
-Two weeks of insomnia and distracted, stress-filled attempts at exerting mental discipline have left him with stray tendencies that he can immediately identify as externally-derived but that have the unfortunate habit of rocketing to the fore of his consciousness and suppressing that which should rightfully be occupying prefrontal cortex space.
+While such a concern still cannot be ruled out, the true problem is more obvious in character than Hermann had been preparing himself for.
+Two weeks of insomnia and distracted, stress-filled attempts at exerting mental discipline have left him with stray tendencies he can identify as externally-derived but that have the unfortunate habit of rocketing to the fore of his consciousness and suppressing that which should rightfully be occupying prefrontal cortex space.

 He had not anticipated this.